Cowlitz Salmon Hatchery

 - Barrier Dam

-The Barrier Dam boat launch is located near the hatchery and includes a parking lot, restrooms and an ADA-accessible fishing ramp that allows wheelchair-bound and mobility-impaired anglers to fish at various river elevations.
+The Barrier Dam boat launch is located near the hatchery and includes a parking lot, restrooms and an ADA-accessible fishing ramp that allows anglers with disabilities to fish at various river elevations.
 There is no fee to use the boat launch.

 - Cowlitz Salmon Hatchery Visitor Center